medikoo/deferred/README.md

 ### aside

-Third brother of `then` and `end`.
+Third brother of `then` and `done`.
 Has same signature but neither extends chain nor ends it, instead splits it by returning promise on which it was invoked.
 Useful when we want to return promise, but on a side (in parallel) do something else with obtained value:

 ```javascript
 var x = deferred({ foo: 'bar' });